yeoleobun/rustpbx/docs/api.md

-# RustPBX API Documentation
+# Active Call API Documentation

-This document describes the REST API endpoints provided by RustPBX.
+This document describes the WebSocket and REST API endpoints provided by Active Call.

 ## Base URL